Raymond's: History

+Decline and closure

 Beginning in the 1950s, the Boston Redevelopment Authority embarked on an aggressive program of urban renewal.
-In 1966 the city forced Raymond's out of its aging and somewhat ramshackle complex of attached buildings at Washington and Franklin Streets, which forced a move down Washington Street toward a less desirable location, the old R. H. White building near the so-called Combat Zone.
+In 1966, the city forced Raymond's out of its aging and somewhat ramshackle complex of attached buildings at Washington and Franklin Streets, which forced a move down Washington Street toward a less desirable location, the old R. H. White building near the so-called Combat Zone.
 The move was intended to be temporary, and Raymond's was to return to a new, modern building at its old site.
-But sales fell badly at the new site, and Raymond's lacked the capital to complete the project (Woolworth's stepped in and completed and occupied the building and had the back office operations of National Shawmut Bank take space on upper floors).
-The company held on in its new location until 1972, when it went out of business.
+But sales fell badly at the new site, and Raymond's lacked the capital to complete the project.
+Woolworth's stepped in and completed and occupied the building, and had the back office operations of National Shawmut Bank take space on upper floors.
+Raymond's held on in its new location until 1972, when it went out of business.